 Cutting Board: For me, this is a kitchen must-have and kitchen counter saver.
 While we have countertops you can cut on, I find that this extra step will preserve my counter.
 I also find that using a cut board makes for less clean up afterward.
 I love this cutting board because it has a groove all the way around the board prevent juices from running all of the counters.

 Mixing Bowls: I love having a variety of sizes of mixing bowls.
 From small to large, I find that having at least 3 bowls of different sizes has been essential in my kitchen.
-I prefer Pyrex because of the durability.
+I prefer Pyrex because of its durability.

 Serving Spoon: I love to have a gorgeous and generously sized spoon to serve with.
 I prefer to not have slots in my spoon so you can enjoy all the delicious sauces.